German nationality law: Unification and imperial law

 The Confederation was dissolved in 1866 as a consequence of the Austro-Prussian War.
 Prussia formed a new union, the North German Confederation, consisting of all the German states north of the Main.
 Four southern states (Baden, Bavaria, Hesse, and Württemberg) remained independent until their accession to the union during the 1870 Franco-Prussian War.
 Prussia's 1842 citizenship law served as the basis for federal nationality regulations, which were adopted that same year.
 The United States negotiated during this time a set of individual Bancroft Treaties with the North German Confederation and the four southern states for mutual recognition of each other's naturalised citizens.

-Following North German victory against France, the Confederation was reformed into the German Empire in 1871.
+Following the North German victory against France, the Confederation was reformed into the German Empire in 1871.
 International bilateral agreements with the southern German states became superseded by imperial law.
 In the annexed region of Alsace–Lorraine, residents were allowed a choice between German and French nationalities.
-Individuals electing to remain French were required to permanently depart for France by 1 October 1872.
+Individuals electing to remain French were required to permanently depart for France by 1 October 1872, although those who did not leave by then were allowed to remain, with German citizenship.
 Former Confederation members Liechtenstein (closely aligned with Austria) and Luxembourg (permanently neutral under the 1867 Treaty of London and in personal union with the Netherlands) continued as independent states outside of the German Empire.

 State citizenship remained principally important in almost all of Germany; imperial citizenship was held by virtue of holding state citizenship, which continued to be acquired in separate processes per state, and German passports listed a holder's nationality as Prussian, Bavarian, Saxon, or whichever label was applicable.
 However, because Alsatian-Lorrainers and white residents of German colonies were not domiciled in a federal state, they were simply "German".